yomidevs/yomitan/README.md

-# Yezichak 👅
+# Yomitan 👅

-Yezichak is a fork of yomichan meant to work with languages other than Japanese.
+Yomitan is a fork of yomichan meant to work with languages other than Japanese.
 It turns your web browser into a tool for building language proficiency by helping you to decipher texts which would be otherwise too difficult to tackle.

-Yezichak provides advanced features not available in other browser-based dictionaries:
+Yomitan provides advanced features not available in other browser-based dictionaries:

 *   Support for many languages
 *   Interactive popup definition window for displaying search results